March 15, 1933– Ruth Bader Ginsburg:

 Throughout the 1970s, she litigated a series of cases solidifying a constitutional principle against gender-based discrimination.
 From 1972- 1980, she was a professor at Columbia University School of Law.

-Ginsberg is a three-time cancer survivor.
-At 86-years-old, she is now the oldest member of The Supremes with no intention of stepping down.
-She has stated that the court’s work has helped her cope with the death of her husband Martin Ginsburg in 2010 (they were together 56 years).
-She has stated that she has found a role model in Justice John Paul Stevens, who retired after nearly 35 years on the bench at 90 years old.
-She does a daily workout with a personal trainer at the SCOTUS gym.
+Ginsberg was a three-time cancer survivor.
+She stated that the court’s work helped her cope with the death of her husband Martin Ginsburg in 2010 (they were together 56 years).
+She has also stated that she has found a role model in Justice John Paul Stevens, who retired after nearly 35 years on the bench at 90 years old.

-Ginsburg, as you probably know, is no fan of the current POTUS:
+Ginsburg, as you probably know, was no fan of the 45th president: